A Penny Well Spent

 ‘I know who you are… Captain.’

 Clifford was stunned.
 The game was up.
 Crapp had somehow seen through his incredible disguise and figured out who he was.
 He said nothing.
+Crapp’s mouth twisted into a smirk as he reached forwards and slowly took the captain’s old glasses off and crushed them with one hand.

-‘Now, I don’t know what you and your friend are doing here,’ he said, pausing to turn his computer screen around to show CCTV footage of Jean being escorted off the premises by one of his men, ‘but I don’t want to see you or any of your cleaning friends around here again.
+‘Now, I don’t know what you and your friend are doing here,’ he said, pausing to turn his computer screen around to show CCTV footage of Jean being escorted off the premises by one of his men, ‘but I don’t want to see you or any of your cleaning crew around here again.
 Understand?’

 Clifford got the message, but he had a message of his own and he wasn’t afraid to deliver it.
 He leaned in himself to get closer to Crapp’s face.